FAForever/wiki-pages/Host-and-join-games.md

 To learn more about the Co-Op Campaign and the all the Community made Custom Mission please go to the [Coop Missions](/Coop-Missions) page.

 ### Playing With AI
-If you wish to play vs ai , simply host your own game, and add AI players instead of real ones.
+In addition to the AI that are available in FAF by default, there are a number of advanced custom AI which can provide various gameplay experiences and offer a significant increase in challenge over the default AI - this [article provides further detail of the custom AI](https://wiki.faforever.com/en/Custom-AIs) available on FAF and how to play using them.

-It's that simple!
-FAF comes with sorian AI, so you dont need to install it, and you can have any combination of human and AI players, as you wish.
+You can have any combination of human and AI players, as you wish.

 ## Hosting Games
 You can host a game by double clicking the icons on the left of the window to open a game dialogue with a variety of options.